 Do Some Light Cleaning

-Make sure the house is clean and that you aren’t leaving behind anything that wasn’t included in the sale (even if you think you’re doing the buyer a favor by leaving them a couch you didn’t want or leftover paint you didn’t need).
+Make sure the house is clean and that you aren’t leaving anything behind.
+Even if you think you’re doing the buyer a favor by leaving a couch or leftover paint, chances are more likely you’re leaving a mess for them.

 The general rule is to leave the home “broom clean,” which means that the property should be swept or vacuumed and cleared of clutter.
 The buyer will likely do a deep clean when they move in, but you should still make sure you aren’t leaving them a dirty home.